Become A Consultant Self-Employed Solicitor

 Choosing the right firm

-Choosing the right firm is critical to success.
+Choosing the right virtual firm is critical to success.
 You’ll want to be sure that they have sufficient resources to support you and your clients and that includes administrative, IT and marketing support.
 And do they have a strong client base of their own?
 One thing to look out for is whether they organise the odd social gathering (like a Christmas party) which I found invaluable in building relationships with other consultants and generating referrals as a result.

 As mentioned, depending on the firm, they will probably refer some work to you although you shouldn’t ever rely on this.
 You will very much be expected to generate your own work, even though this will usually take a little while to build up.
 You’ll also normally be asked to sign undertakings not to poach clients which weren’t introduced to the firm by you.

 And whilst you vet the firm, they will also want a level of re-assurance.
 Primarily they’ll want to know that you’re competent and an asset to their firm and its reputation.
 It’s therefore a good idea to put together a business plan and or strategy and have references from clients and former employers.

 If you’re still relatively new to the profession, or, for whatever reason, don’t have a well-established client base, the idea of losing the security of an income and building your own case load and business can be the most daunting aspect of going freelance.

 So, if you love what you do, but just want to be able to deliver a superior service and enjoy a better quality of life, as well as more effectively build your own law practice, then freelance consultancy is an exciting and realistic option.